2/7/2025

 Johan Unneris

-Yeah we've seen that before that well there is some flexibility and they could respond faster sometimes and a bit later other times.
-Yeah another question if you could share some dynamics on the partner conversations and also the related aspect of you being rather successful in sort of featuring your candidate at conferences, international conferences presumably that's an important arena to expand the network and AOLs and perhaps even add new partner conversations.
+Yeah, we've seen that before that, well, there is some flexibility and they could respond faster sometimes and a bit later other times um yeah another question if you could share some dynamics on on the partner um conversations and and also the related aspect of you've been rather successful in sort of featuring your candidate at conferences international conferences presumably that's an important arena to expand the network and AOLs and perhaps even add new partner conversations?

 speaker